knshetty/ping-pong-websocket-akkahttp-java/Readme.md

 **ii.
 Now, this sbt project template will prompt for following parameters:**

-**Note!** Due to issues of mix java/scala fat-jar compilation with in the latest release of 10.2.x.
-Our preferred Akka-HTTP version is >> 10.1.x
+> **Note!** Due to issues of mix java/scala fat-jar compilation with in the latest release of 10.2.x.
+Our preferred Akka-HTTP version is 10.1.x

-**Note!** Akka HTTP 10.1.x is compatible with Akka 2.5 and any later 2.x versions released
+> **Note!** Akka HTTP 10.1.x is compatible with Akka 2.5 and any later 2.x versions released

-name:  “Your Preferred Poject Name ”
+- name:  “Your Preferred Poject Name ”
-akka-http-version:  10.1.13 (last release among 10.1.x)
+- akka-http-version:  10.1.13 (last release among 10.1.x)
-akka-version:  2.5.32 (last release among 2.5.x)
+- akka-version:  2.5.32 (last release among 2.5.x)
-organisation: org.your-company-name
+- organisation: org.your-company-name
-package: services
+- package: services

 **iii.
-Now, with the help of  Intellij IDEA, open the above created starter project as per instruction below:**
+Now, with the help of  Intellij IDEA, open the above created starter project as instructed below:**

 1. File > New > Project from Existing Sources… (And choose the project parent directory)
 2. Select >> Import project from external model